 You will be able to order custom cylinders for your robot again this year.
 You have a choice of 3/4" bore (diameter), 1 1/16" bore, 1-1/2" bore and 2" bore.
 You can order the amount of stroke (length of extension) you require.
 This flexibility will significantly increase your ability to design pneumatics into robot.
 Most of the bore and stroke options are in stock and Bimba is ready to ship directly to your team.
-This year all the actuators can be ordered with a magnetic piston and two magnetically operated reed switches.
+All the actuators can be ordered with a magnetic piston and two magnetically operated reed switches.
 These switches will "close" when the piston is underneath them.
 It is not recommended to try to sense a mid-stroke position with these switches.
-Please follow the link available on the Kit of Parts website (www.usfirst.org/frc/kitofparts) for custom order information.
+Please follow the link posted in the Virtual Kit section of the Kit of Parts website (www.usfirst.org/frc/kitofparts) for custom order information.